CloscaMarius/BudgetTracker/README.md

 ---
 ### 2. Setup

 No setup is needed, just start the application.
-On first startup it will create an empty local database (named 'budget_tracker.db'), where it will save the future data.
+If the database is missing (like on first startup), it will create a new database (of type SQLite, stored in a local file named 'budget_tracker.db'), and use it to save the future data.

-Once started, navigate with a web browser at url: http://localhost:4567/main
+Once started, navigate with a web browser at url: <http://localhost:4567/main>

 ---
 ### 3. Technical details